• Skip to primary navigation

 9. Go Green

-The Union Square Greenmarket at East 17th Street &, Union Square West is the largest NYC market.
+The Union Square Greenmarket at East 17th Street &, Union Square West is the largest NYC farmers market.
 It runs year-round on Mondays, Wednesdays, Fridays and Saturdays.
 Many stalls offer free samples and musicians often perform at the perimeter.

-SheBuysTravel Tip: There is a also a huge playground in Union Square, so make a day of it.
+SheBuysTravel Tip: There is also a huge playground in Union Square, so make a day of it.

 10. Go Back in Time